 The day-to-day experience

 Throughout your three years of study, you will spend time both on and off campus (completing clinical rotations with our partners, learning directly from experienced practitioners and leading researchers in your field.
-This course is about health care in context; something you and your peers will enjoy each day while in the program.

 As you move between campus life to clinical rotations, you will regularly be exposed to a range of diverse practice areas.
 This will allow you to expand your knowledge of the skills required to excel in the field, both from an academic and industry standpoint.

 Research and evidence-based learning will direct you throughout the program.
 With a mix of individual and group assessments, written and oral presentations, and skills-based assessments, your learning will focus on developing both the breadth and depth of your knowledge in this field of study.

 Throughout the program, you can partake in clinical and research opportunities that will enhance your overall learning experience and increase your professional skills.

 If you have hospital work in mind, cardio-respiratory components and other dedicated areas in physiotherapy are offered throughout clinical practice rotations.
 This assists graduates to enter the industry who are well equipped to handle the rigours that medical professionals face.

 This degree is focused on providing you with as much private practice experience as possible.
 With this significant exposure, you will have the opportunity to develop a better understanding of what future path may best suit you.

 With developments in indigenous, mental and remedial health, the University of Melbourne is proactively devising more ways to get its medical and health students in front of increasingly complex patients.
 Students who take advantage of these opportunities are more prepared to deliver effective care in a smarter way.

 Conrad Crockett, Doctor of Physiotherapy (2017)